top of page

 After living there for six months, I received my draft notice from the German Army for military service starting in January 1995.
 Wanting to travel one month before, I quit my job at the Volkswagen/Audi/Porsche dealer and enjoyed some sunshine in Thailand.

-During the following 15 months, I not only learned to take care of my equipment, handle my gun and to defend my country but also met some other remarkable young men.
-I would say that I learned and grew significantly during this period of my life.
+Over the next 15 months, I not only learned to maintain my equipment, manage my firearm, and defend my country as a German soldier, but I also met some other remarkable young men.
+I would say that I gained a lot of knowledge and experienced significant personal growth during this time in my life.

-In the summer of 1989, I decided to leave Germany and move to Taiwan with around 500 Euros in my pocket and started a new life.
-I found a job in a trading company in Taipei, got married, and became a father.
-After I was cheated by the company to which I gave so much business, I started my own company in 1993.
-With an interruption from 1998 to 2001, I have called Taiwan my home ever since.
-Despite painful and many negative things during my time growing up, I would say that I created a loving and functioning family, became indeed a good husband and a responsible father.
-I managed this without balancing it with my own interest like cycling, photography, writing and even pastoring homeless for 2 1/2 years.
-In my 50s I earned a diploma from a Christian seminary and did my first short distance triathlon.
-In the beginning of my 60s I studied the before mentioned 'Basics of Psychology' in Yale online.
+With the help of my wife's sister, I found a job at a trading company, got married in 1990, and became a father two years later.
+After being deceived by the company to which I had contributed significantly, I established my own business in 1993.
+Except for a break from 1998 to 2001, Taiwan has been my home ever since.
+Despite experiencing many painful and negative events during my childhood, I can say that I built a loving and functional family, became a good husband, and a responsible father.
+I accomplished this without compromising my personal interests such as cycling, photography, writing, and even serving as a pastor for the homeless for 2 1/2 years.
+In my 50s, I earned a diploma from a Christian seminary and completed my first short-distance triathlon.
+At the start of my 60s, I studied 'Basics of Psychology' online at Yale.

 I credit the success of my personal life story to various factors, primarily steering clear of my father's alcoholism and my mother's Nazism, along with all the unhealthy and selfish aspects associated with them.
 From a very young age, my parent's negative examples helped me recognize harmful habits and blind beliefs developed out of ignorance and frustration.